 Identification White Tree Fungus

-Understanding the diverse array of white tree fungi is crucial for effective identification and management.
+A diverse array of white tree fungi is crucial for effective identification and management.
 Here, we provide an in-depth overview of common white tree fungi, highlighting their unique characteristics and specific impact on various tree species.

 A. Overview of Common White Tree Fungi